Kidz First Children's Hospital

 The retail and cafe area at Middlemore Hospital is undergoing a revamp so food trucks will now be available.

-Food Trucks parked outside the main entrance from 10am to 2pm:
+Various food trucks are parked outside the main entrance from 10am to 2pm

 Wishbone Cafe and Catering

 Monday to Friday: 7.00am - 4.00pm

 Location: Ko Awatea (EFTPOS available inc credit cards)

 Monday to Friday: 7am - 8:30pm (EFTPOS available)

 Monday to Friday: 6:30am - 5:30pm (EFTPOS available)

 Follow the Middlemore Hospital signs from the following motorway exits: